Transforming Real-Time Data from IoT Systems into Real-Time Decisions

-One of our partners, Mariner, implements Internet of Things (IoT) solutions for their manufacturing and distribution customers.
-They collect, aggregate, and enhance data from devices and sensors is collected, aggregated, and enhanced using the Microsoft Azure suite of technologies and passed to a SMARTS decision service.
+One of our partners, Mariner, implements solutions for Internet of Things (IoT) systems for their manufacturing and distribution customers.
+They collect, aggregate, and enhance data from devices and sensors using Microsoft Azure technologies.
+They then pass the enriched data into a SMARTS™ decision service.

-In this post, we’ll explore how Mariner uses the SMARTS decision management platform, to make real-time decisions based on sensor data.
+In this post, we’ll explore how Mariner uses SMARTS™ decision management platform to make real-time decisions.

 Let’s look at an actual customer story.
 ABT Power Management is an innovative power management company based in North Carolina.
-ABT has a service offering, GuaranteedPOWER®, to proactively manage and maintain the batteries that power lift trucks and other material handling vehicles.
-It turns out that if the batteries aren’t properly maintained, over time they can actually cost more than the vehicles they power.
+ABT has a service offering, GuaranteedPOWER®, to proactively manage the batteries used in lift trucks and other material handling vehicles.
+When batteries aren’t properly maintained, repairing and replacing them can actually cost more than the vehicles they power.
 This offering leverages an IoT system solution developed by Mariner.

-As the high-level architecture diagram illustrates, sensor data from batteries and chargers is collected and enhanced prior to being passed to a SMARTS decision service.
-The SMARTS decision service alerts ABT to dispatch field engineers to the site when equipment maintenance or repair is needed.
+As the high-level architecture diagram illustrates, sensor data from batteries and chargers is collected and enhanced prior to being passed to a SMARTS™ decision service.
+SMARTS™ alerts ABT to dispatch field engineers to the site when equipment maintenance or repair is needed.

 Let’s look at a simple example.
 One condition the sensors monitor is the water level in the batteries.
 When the water level is low, the battery needs water.
 You could write a simple rule to capture this: